obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/developerGuide.md

-# Developer Guide: Obita Sandbox Banking
+# Developer Guide: Obita Corebank Sandbox

 ## Introduction

-This developer guide is designed to help developers understand and work with the mock banking solution.
+This developer guide is designed to help developers understand and work with the corebank sandbox solution.
 This solution consists of creating bank accounts, making transactions, adding and managing beneficiaries, managing funds, managing standing orders, manage direct debits and third parties.
 Users can check their transaction history and query through all the transactions.

 ## Solution Architecture

 ![solution architectur](./solutionArchitecture.png)

-The Sandbox Banking solution is built using the microservices architecture.
+The Corebank Sandbox solution is built using the microservices architecture.
 The system comprises several independent services that communicate with each other using RESTful APIs.

 ## Getting Started